sys-MWell/systems-programming-x86-assembler-language/README.md

 ## Assessment Content

-A complete solution for the assignment will achieve the following:
+The solution for the assignment achieves the following:
 - **User Input for Sector Number**: Ask the user to enter the number of the sector they want to read.
 - **Display Sector Contents**: Display the contents of the specified sector in both hexadecimal and ASCII characters.
 Each line starts with the offset into the sector (displayed as a 4-digit hex number).
 - **Scrolling Display**: Display a smaller number of lines at a time (e.g., 16 lines) and pause until the user presses a key, then continue displaying the next set of lines.